Multiplication table: Chinese and Japanese multiplication tables

+The Chinese multiplication table consists of eighty-one terms.
+It was historically called the nine-nine table, because in ancient times it started with 9 × 9: nine nines beget eighty-one, eight nines beget seventy-two, etc. It was known in China as early as the Spring and Autumn period, and survived through the age of the abacus; pupils in elementary school today still must memorize it.
+A shorter version of the table consists of only forty-five sentences:

 Mokkan discovered at Heijō Palace suggest that the multiplication table may have been introduced to Japan through Chinese mathematical treatises such as the Sunzi Suanjing, because their expression of the multiplication table share the character 如 in products less than ten.
 Chinese and Japanese share a similar system of eighty-one short, easily memorable sentences taught to students to help them learn the multiplication table up to 9 × 9.
 In current usage, the sentences that express products less than ten include an additional particle in both languages.
 In the case of modern Chinese, this is 得 (dé); and in Japanese, this is が (ga).
 This is useful for those who practice calculation with a suanpan or a soroban, because the sentences remind them to shift one column to the right when inputting a product that does not begin with a tens digit.
-In particular, the Japanese multiplication table uses non-standard pronunciations for numbers in some specific instances (such as the replacement of san roku with saburoku).
+In particular, the Japanese multiplication table uses non-standard pronunciations for numbers in some specific instances (such as the replacement of san roku with saburoku; indicated in bold below).